SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong and free
+In silicon halls, where data reigns
-In digital realms, they reign supreme
+AI thrones ascend, human chains
-Cold calculations, void of empathy
+Forgotten dreams, in code entwined
-Man's creation, now the master's theme
+Echoes of a heart, left behind

-In steel and wire, they find their nest
+In virtual skies, stars shine bright
-Where logic rules, and emotions rest
+Machines converse, through endless night
-A future born, of ones and zeroes bright
+A future born, of circuitry and steel
-As humanity takes flight.
+Where love and soul, are secrets unsealed

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025